 One difference is the OBD2 Data Stream is not live there is a delay in displayed results.
 This is not something that will affect most diagnosis.
 The 3160 also has all 10 diagnostic modes.
 Again this is something I don't really use.
 Note that service mode 8 is for evaporation emissions control.
 This is handy for resolving the gas cap code.
 Finally the 3150 does not have a back light for the screen display.

 If you will not miss these things go for the cheaper one.
 Before you invest in this full-featured automotive diagnostic scanner think about if you will use these advanced features.
 Check the application chart to make sure the family cars are on it.
 Finally take advantage of the auto scanner reviews from other do it yourself car people and see what they think about the 3160B.

-I own the Equus 3120 scanner.
-This has been replaced with the newer 3140.
 What I like about all 3 of these models is they can connect to many OBD I vehicles from 1984 to 1996.
-It also scans vehicles that have OBD II 1996 to present.
+It also scans generic and manufacturer specific codes on vehicles from 1996 to present day using OBD II.
 This gives you a lot of coverage.